missjody/employeedirectory/README.md

 ## Overview

-For this assignment, you'll create a employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+For this assignment, I created a simple employee directory with React.
+Upon load, it fakes an employee directory but importing a list of people from randomuser.me.
+Once on the page, the user is able to search by first name, last name, or email address to find the person they're looking for.
+The list of employees renders dynamically as you type, helping you narrow down your search.
+The information about the employees provided to the user include a profile image (for when you need to match a face to the name!), phone number, email, and date of birth (to help plan those fun office parties!).

 ## User Story